-Largest city - Kansas City
+Largest City - Kansas City

-Population - 5,988,927
+Population - 6,093,000

-Timezone - Eastern
+Timezone - Central Time

-Study in Missouri - Search Now!
+Study in Missouri

 Missouri has a mixture of urban and rural areas and a humid continental climate with cold winters and hot humid summers.
 Missouri's major industries include aerospace, transportation equipment, chemicals, food processing, electrical equipment, light manufacturing, and beer.
 Agricultural products of the state include soybeans, pork, beef, hay, corn, poultry, dairy products, cotton, rice, and eggs.